JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 # Comparative Analysis of Guanine-Cytosine Composition Percentage in Species

 ## Introduction
-In this research project, I aim to compare the guanine-cytosine (GC) composition percentages between five subjects; casper Zebrafish and H37RV Mycobacterium tuberculosis, canis lupus tamiliaris (dog), mus musculus (japanese wild mouse), & homosapiens (humans) and compare the statistical analysis using ANOVA analysis and t-test.
-The GC composition is an essential genomic characteristic that can provide insights into the genetic makeup and evolution of organisms.
+In this research project, I aim to compare the guanine-cytosine (GC) composition percentages between five subjects; casper Zebrafish and H37RV Mycobacterium tuberculosis, canis lupus tamiliaris (dog), mus musculus (japanese wild mouse), & homosapiens (humans) and compare the statistical analysis using a one-way analysis of variance (ANOVA) analysis.
+The guanine-cytosine composition is an essential genomic characteristic that can provide insights into the genetic makeup and evolution of organisms.
 By comparing the guanine-cytosine composition percentages of the five species researchers can gain a better understanding identifying regions of genomic variation.

 ## Dataset Description
 For the analysis, genomic sequences were obtained from public databases for each of the species below: